Punk Wedding

-Punk Wedding is the second extended play by German singer Nina Hagen.
-The German version Punkhochzeit was first released in 1987 by Metropol Records and the English version was released in 1988 by Amok Records.
-The EP celebrates Hagen's marriage to an 18-year-old South African punk named Iroquois.
+"Punk Wedding" is a song by German singer Nina Hagen.
+It was released as a standalone single.
+The German version "Punkhochzeit" was first released in 1987 by Metropol Records and the English version was released in 1988 by Amok Records.
+The song celebrates Hagen's marriage to an 18-year-old South African punk named Iroquois.
 It is also her first independent release since the expiration of her recording deal with Columbia Records.
-The German version of the EP was labeled "Banned from East Berlin".
+The German version of the single was labeled "Banned from East Berlin".